madebykind/madebykind-v3/content/blog/branding-sustainability-without-the-greenwash.md

   - strategy-for-social-change
 ---

 Audiences and potential supporters have become more cautious.
 They have seen bold claims, confident language, and simple stories that don't always hold up when examined more closely.
-In the biodiversity, environment and carbon sectors, trust is paramount.
+In the sustainability, environment and carbon sectors, trust is paramount.

 Because of that, branding in this space carries an additional challenge.
 Being visible or recognisable is the easy part.
 The language, tone, and statements an organisation makes can shape how trusted it is by the people it needs to reach.